I wish I had known about estrogen dominance when I was thirty five.

-I am a vegan, but if you must have milk or meat make sure it is organic.
+I aspire to live as a vegan, but if you must have milk or meat make sure it is organic.

-I use glass, metal or wax paper for storage at my house, no plastic bottles, dishes, containers or food wraps, and none of those non stick cooking utensils either, metal or pyrex will do me.
+I use glass, metal or wax paper for storage at my house, no plastic bottles, plastic dishes, plastic containers or plastic food wraps, and none of those non stick cooking utensils either, metal or Pyrex will do me.

 Canned foods are out as I never know which ones have plastics or other synthetic linings.

 As a follower of permaculture I grow organic food and look for solutions in tune with nature instead of using pesticides or herbicides.

 My home is finished with VOC friendly products, no synthetic paints, solvents or finishes creating toxic fumes as they off gas.